Seeking a Financial Advisor? Schedule a Call

 For years, some financial advisors have argued that the application of the fiduciary standard would deprive them of the ability to make a living.
 Some have even asserted that such obligations would be harmful to clients.
 I’ve been in this business for decades, successfully serving high-net-worth individuals and families, and have found that those claims don’t survive any meaningful scrutiny.

 Often when we speak to prospective clients, they believe their brokers are fiduciaries.
 However, that is typically not the case, because at the big banks and brokerages, being a fiduciary would likely cannibalize their revenues.

 Although big banks and brokerages often claim to have “fiduciary services“ or state that they act “like” a fiduciary, it is a matter of semantics.
 In reality, they often are not fiduciaries and do not serve their clients as such.
 To avoid being duped, an investor should directly ask the question, “Will you serve me and my family as a fiduciary?
 Are you bound by the fiduciary standard?”
 If the answer is anything other than “Yes,” that should give you pause.

 We strongly believe that there is no “gray area” when it comes to being a fiduciary.
 These are black-and-white issues, where clear best practices should be obvious and universal.
-That is why Cresset Asset Management is committed to our True Fiduciary® Standards, which are 10 standards we hold to in order to ensure your best interests always come first.
+That is why Cresset Asset Management is committed to our True Fiduciary® and Transparency Standards™, which are 10 standards we hold to in order to ensure your best interests always come first.
 They are: